-Email addresses: akyle@rhsmith.umd.edu (Albert S. Kyle), aobizhaeva@nes.ru (Anna A. Obizhaeva), tugkan.tuzun@frb.gov (Tugkan Tuzun)
+E-mail addresses: akyle@rhsmith.umd.edu (A.S.
+Kyle), aobizhaeva@nes.ru (A.A.
+Obizhaeva), tugkan.tuzun@frb.gov (T. Tuzun).

-&lt;sup>1Kyle has worked as a consultant on finance topics for companies, banks, stock exchanges, and various U.S. federal agencies including the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the Department of Justice.
+1 Kyle has worked as a consultant on finance topics for companies, banks, stock exchanges, and various U.S. federal agencies including the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the Department of Justice.
 He also serves as a non-executive director of a U.S.-based asset management company.

-&lt;sup>2The views expressed herein are those of the authors and do not necessarily reflect the views of the Federal Reserve Board, the Federal Reserve System or their staff.
+2 The views expressed herein are those of the authors and do not necessarily reflect the views of the Federal Reserve Board, the Federal Reserve System or their staff.

-ferent assets.
+Regardless of the nature of the security and absent institutional frictions, trading in securities markets may be modeled as the same trading game, played at different speeds for different assets.
 Asset managers place bets or meta-orders, which approximately represent uncorrelated decisions to buy or sell specific numbers of shares; the arrival times of bets are random.
-Each bet, of institutional size, may be executed as a sequence of many smaller orders submitted milliseconds apart.
+Each bet of institutional size may be executed as a sequence of many smaller orders submitted milliseconds apart.
 The expected arrival rate of new bets determines the pace of business time in each market.
 Trading in liquid securities occurs at fast speeds, with new bets arriving over short horizons, perhaps only a few seconds or minutes.
 Trading in illiquid securities takes place slowly, with new bets arriving over longer horizons, perhaps a few days or even months.

 Market microstructure invariance has useful practical applications.
 Invariance suggests a parsimonious characterization of how different securities trade.
-It generates operational timeseries and cross-sectional predictions for many variables; it helps to understand transaction costs, trading volumes, trade counts, and trade sizes.
+It generates operational time-series and cross-sectional predictions for many variables; it helps to understand transaction costs, trading volumes, trade counts, and trade sizes.
 For practitioners, models based on invariance principles allow analysts to develop transaction cost models for securities for which data are limited or unavailable.
 For regulators and practitioners who design markets, invariance makes it possible to predict market activity for securities that have not yet traded and to assess effects of contemplated fees and other market frictions on trading and liquidity.